FastForwardTeam/FastForward/README.md

 | :-: |
 | [Click here for instructions](https://github.com/FastForwardTeam/releases#installation-instructions) |

+The addon is on the Microsoft store: https://microsoftedge.microsoft.com/addons/detail/fastforward/ldcclmkclhomnpcnccgbgleikchbnecl

 NOTE: You will have to repeat the following process to update Chromium based browsers include Chrome, Edge and Brave